GhentCDH/taulu/README.md

 ## Workflow

 This package is structured in a modular way, with several components that work together.

+The Taulu class combines the components into one simple API, as seen in [Usage](#usage)

 The algorithm identifies the header's location in the input image, which provides a starting point.
 From there, it scans the image to find intersections of the rules (borders) and segments the image into cells accordingly.